luminousbeam/voting-app/README.md

 # Voting App

-To run simply do the following:
+To run, simply do the following:

 1. Clone repository